S&P 500 7,157.35 +0.69% DOW 49,151.21 -0.32% NASDAQ 24,807.89 +1.51% VIX 18.67 -3.31% CRUDE 93.61 -2.34% NAT GAS 2.68 +2.68% GOLD 4,744.80 +0.84%

 How to Use This Data

-Seasonal projection data shows how Gold has historically performed during this specific calendar window across comparable years.
-The 60% consecutive win rate means Gold finished higher than its starting price in 60 out of every 100 similar historical periods, while the midterm election year pattern reflects a 50% win rate with a notably higher average return of 5.4%.
+Seasonal projection data for Gold shows how the commodity has historically performed during this specific calendar window across comparable years.
+The consecutive pattern reflects a 60.0% win rate, meaning Gold finished higher in 60 out of every 100 similar periods.
+The midterm election year pattern shows a 50.0% win rate, essentially a coin flip historically.

-Seasonal patterns are backward-looking by nature and cannot account for geopolitical developments, central bank policy shifts, currency moves, or sudden changes in market sentiment.
-A 60% win rate still implies a 40% historical rate of decline, meaning no outcome is predetermined for any individual year.
+Seasonal patterns cannot account for sudden geopolitical developments, central bank policy shifts, currency moves, or macroeconomic surprises that frequently drive commodity prices.
+A 60.0% win rate still implies a 40.0% historical loss rate, and no statistical tendency guarantees an outcome in any individual year.

 This information is provided for educational purposes only and does not constitute financial advice, a recommendation, or a solicitation to buy or sell any security.
 Seasonal patterns are based on historical data and do not guarantee future performance.
 All investment decisions carry risk.
 Consult a qualified financial advisor before making investment decisions.